jewelsofthought/neshama/site/posts/neshama/thoughts.md

 ## Infinity (Neshama/shaman)

-> “What is to give light must endure burning.”
-(Viktor Frankl)

-Intense thoughts about infinity in the last couple of days.

-What is infinity?
-What do you think it is?
-How would you describe it?
-I am thinking about it in particular as a defining characteristic of the Divine.
-Remember too we are talking about The Divine Infinity – which means infinity in every and all directions at every moment.

-&nbsp;&nbsp; \* \* \*

-Now, choose a point in your consciousness.
-See it.
-Feel it.
-Hold it.
-Make it your centre.
-Now, holding that take that point, let it begin moving away from you - in any direction.
-As any direction you choose is right.

-Holding your place and move with the point as well, expanding with it.
-Stay with this feeling for a while.
-Now lets continue moving further and further with it.

-Remember, you have not moved – just your awareness, expanding to encompass this point and holding the original center.

-Looking at this point, you will notice that it has defined a line from its origin to where it is presently.
-See how your consciousness can traverse that line, and all the points in between.
-Explore this a moment.
-Play with it.
-Watch it undulate, breath, hold itself.
-Watch it pulsate, for it has to have energy to exist.

-Enough for now.
-Let us continue on our journey to infinity.
-The point is continuing to move, further and further.
-Now it is moving faster and faster, whizzing out further than ever before.
-Stretch, stretch with it.
-Keep the line.
-Keep the information and energy flowing.
-Is there something infinite in you that can keep going, or do you have to stop?

-Well, know that beyond that point lies infinity.
-Remember, that no matter how far you go, just beyond is the zone wherein you will find the infinite in all its glory.

 I am not sure whether you said you liked physics or not.
 But perhaps this will help.

 When we see how many absolute miracles of fine-tuning were necessary for a universe and sentient beings to manifest, it becomes a semantic quibble whether you invoke “the laws of physics” or “God”, because they share the same divine powers of manifestation